tetherless-world/ontology-engineering/oe2020/pokemon-moveset-application/demo.md

 - **Question:**
 *Is the move Defog a valid Egg Move for the Pokémon species Noivern?*

-Query to return *all* valid Egg Moves for the Pokémon species Noivern:
+An Egg Move is a move which is learned through inheritance and breeding.
+This query returns *all* valid Egg Moves for the Pokémon species Noivern:

 - **Query:**
 ```sparql